 Open Public Records

-Parker McCay stands in the forefront on public access issues, especially the spectrum of issues related to the New Jersey Open Public Records Act, the common law right of access and the federal Freedom of Information Act.
-Having experience defending public clients, our municipal attorneys are able to quickly and appropriately resolve difficult questions affecting municipal clerks, school business administrators and other government records custodians.
+Parker McCay stands in the forefront on public access issues, especially the spectrum of issues related to the New Jersey Open Public Records Act ("OPRA"), the common law right of access and the federal Freedom of Information Act.
+Our municipal attorneys quickly resolve difficult questions facing municipal clerks, school business administrators, police records clerks, and other government records custodians.

-Municipal attorney, George Morris, has years of practical first-hand knowledge assisting clients in fielding public records questions, records retention guidelines and document preservation concerns and when permitted by law, document destruction decisions.
-This expertise is critical, especially in public records cases, where fee shifting provisions may result in substantial fees against the public agency where access was denied.
+George M. Morris, Esquire has years of practical first-hand knowledge assisting clients by answering questions about public records requests and redactions, as well as records retention guidelines, and document preservation and destruction decisions.
+This expertise is particularly critical because OPRA contains generous fee-shifting provisions which frequently result in substantial fees awarded against the public agency whose custodian denied the request.